-Employees and directors are entitled to participate in the Share Purchase Scheme (the "Scheme").
+Employees and Directors are entitled to participate in the Share Purchase Scheme (the "Scheme").
 Employees make cash contributions which are matched by the Group; these funds are used to purchase shares from the open market.
 The Group recognizes, within personnel costs, the cost of its matched contributions to the Scheme.

-s) Taxation
+r) Taxation

 Deferred income tax is provided in full, using the liability method, on temporary differences arising between the tax bases of assets and liabilities and their carrying amounts in the consolidated financial statements.
-Deferred income tax is determined using tax rates (and laws) that have been enacted or substantially enacted by the consolidated statement of financial position date and are expected to apply when the related deferred income tax asset is realised or the deferred income tax liability is settled.
+Deferred income tax is determined using tax rates (and laws) that have been enacted or substantially enacted by the consolidated statement of financial position date and are expected to apply when the related deferred income tax asset is realized or the deferred income tax liability is settled.

-Deferred tax assets are recognised where it is probable that future taxable profit will be available against which the temporary differences can be utilised.
+Deferred tax assets are recognized where it is probable that future taxable profit will be available against which the temporary differences can be utilized.

-Income tax payable on profits, based on the applicable tax law in each jurisdiction, is recognised as an expense in the period in which profits arise.
-The tax effects of income tax losses available for carry forward are recognised as an asset when it is probable that future taxable profits will be available against which these losses can be utilised.
+Income tax payable on profits, based on the applicable tax law in each jurisdiction, is recognized as an expense in the period in which profits arise.
+The tax effects of income tax losses available for carry forward are recognized as an asset when it is probable that future taxable profits will be available against which these losses can be utilized.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED SEPTEMBER 30, 2019 t) Fiduciary assets u) Earnings per share

-Expressed in thousands of Cayman Islands dollars (\$'000) except where otherwise stated
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED SEPTEMBER 30, 2020 Expressed in thousands of Cayman Islands dollars (\$'000) except where otherwise stated s) Fiduciary assets t) Earnings per share